MaryamWahbi1/AWS-Terraform-Final-Task/README.md

 **3. Initialising new Terraform project**

-- Create a new directory for your Terraform project and change into it.
+- Create a new directory.
 ```
 mkdir AWS-Terraform-Final-Task
 ```